 her the potential vigor to return her to her former dominance, but the little winged beast could supply her with some energy.

-the spot from where she crawled out of and hid in the shadows fearing to be discovered by the human creatures.
-The longer she lay, the
+returned to the spot from where she crawled out of and hid in the shadows fearing to be discovered by the human creatures.
+The longer

-weaker she became and wondered had Dargo been killed by the human creature that so hated and feared their kind.
-As she tried to
+she lay, the weaker she became and wondered had Dargo been killed by the human creature that so hated and feared their kind.
+As she

-save her energy, she heard something again coming her way.
-It was the flap of Dargo’s large wings and as she crawled out of her hiding
+tried to save her energy, she heard something again coming her way.
+It was the flap of Dargo’s large wings and as she crawled out of her

 “For you my companion.” he said as she rolled the food source over to her.

-sucked in every last bit of the life giving juice until the skull was drained.
-“Please my love.” she said looking up at Dargo and handing him
+she sucked in every last bit of the life giving juice until the skull was drained.
+“Please my love.” she said looking up at Dargo and handing

-cranium.
-Handing it back to her, Dax swiftly ripped her fangs into the brain to suck into her mouth the liquid sap that the brain floated in
+the cranium.
+Handing it back to her, Dax swiftly ripped her fangs into the brain to suck into her mouth the liquid sap that the brain floated

-that lay before them.
-“This is a place of unknown wonders and fears, a city made from these mountains like the one we stand atop that
+metropolis that lay before them.
+“This is a place of unknown wonders and fears, a city made from these mountains like the one we stand

-these humans dwell within.
-Horseless carts move along hard black top roads and the only forest I can detect is centered within this
+atop that these humans dwell within.
+Horseless carts move along hard black top roads and the only forest I can detect is centered within

 “Those strange torch lights they seem to be everywhere.”
 Dax said pointing out into the night.